python/typing_extensions/doc/index.rst

 New features may be added to ``typing_extensions`` as soon as they are specified in a PEP that has been added to the `python/peps <https://github.com/python/peps>`_ repository.
-If the PEP is accepted, the feature will then be added to :py:mod:`typing` for the next CPython release.
+If the PEP is accepted, the feature will then be added to the :py:mod:`typing` module for the next CPython release.
 No typing PEP that affected ``typing_extensions`` has been rejected so far, so we haven't yet figured out how to deal with that possibility.

 Starting with version 4.0.0, ``typing_extensions`` uses
 `Semantic Versioning <https://semver.org>`_.
 The